-A pizza man felt God show up when he got a spontaneous hug from a toddler after losing his own child earlier this week.
-Ryan Catterson was grieving the loss of his daughter but felt like the embrace came straight from Heaven when a 2-year-old boy hugged him.
-The pizza delivery man, had lost his 16-year-old daughter earlier this week.
+A pizza man felt God show up when he got a spontaneous hug from a toddler after losing his own child earlier the same week.
+Ryan Catterson was grieving the loss of his 16-year-old daughter but felt like the embrace came straight from Heaven when a 2-year-old boy hugged him.

 Ryan Catterson was on the doorstep with Lindsey Sheely’s pizza, suddenly her 2-year-old son, Cohen, bolted outside to give Ryan a goodbye hug.
 The proud mom decided to share the precious moment on social media after home security cameras caught the incredible moment.
 “I put it on my Instagram, actually.
 I just put it up in my stories because we thought it was funny and cute,” Lindsey Sheely says.

 When Ryan saw the video he reached out to thank Lindsey and Cohen for the unexpected goodbye hug and then Lindsey got to know of his loss.
 Lindsey knew right away divine intervention was behind her son’s unexpected act of kindness.
 “That hug from Cohen was a little blessing from God,” she said.
 “I believe in divine appointments and know that Ryan was the one to deliver our pizza for a reason.”

 Watch: Toddler gives goodbye hug to grieving pizza delivery man

 Rhode Island native, Ryan Catterson’s daughter Alyssa was struggling with mental health issues.
 And the night Cohen ran out to give Ryan a hug was the same week his daughter had passed away unexpectedly.
 “It’s going to be tough to know that I’m not going to be able to hug her again,” the grieving dad said.
 “After losing my daughter this past week, it just touched me because it was like she was there,” Ryan said.
 “It just meant a ton to me.”